Samiya Bashir: Selected exhibitions

 Bashir has participated in numerous exhibitions, workshops and multimedia works.
 Bashir's I Hope This Helps was part of the American Academy in Rome's annual Cinque Mostre exhibit in February 2020.
 She collaborated on the "Twenty Seventh Night: A Chamber Opera in 8 minutes" with Michael-Thomas Foumai, which premiered at the University of Michigan Museum of Art.

+In 2023, her Opera, “Cook Shack” with composer Del’Shawn Taylor was selected for the inaugural New Works Collective with the Opera Theatre of St. Louis.

 Bashir produced the multimedia poetry exhibition Coronagraphy with Tracy Schlapp and Breach (aka Silt, Soot, and Smut) with sculptor Alison Saar, which were exhibited together as Hades D.W.P. in 2015.
 Her work was included in the exhibition 15 m = ? at the 2017 Time-Based Art Festival in Portland.

 In February 2019, Bashir presented The Lushness of Print, an exhibition of collaborative poetry broadsides with Letra Chueca Press.
 The multimedia exhibition MAPS: a cartography in progress was exhibited at the Hoffman Art Gallery and California Institute of the Arts.
 The exhibit explored the East African Diaspora through culture and movement.

 Bashir created a series of six video poems based on Field Theories with artist Roland Dahwen Wu and choreographer Keyon Gaskin.

 She collaborated with composer Julian Wachner on the choral-orchestral work Here's The Thing, originally planned to debut in fall 2020.
 The work was commissioned to celebrate the appointment of Artistic Director Eugene Rogers for The Washington Chorus.